Bronisław Piłsudski: World War I

 When there was upheaval preceding World War I, Piłsudski escaped to Switzerland.
 In 1917 he left for Paris, where he worked at the Paris office of the Polish National Committee, which had been founded by Roman Dmowski, the political archrival of Bronisław's younger brother Józef.

 On 17 May 1918 Piłsudski drowned in the Seine River near the Pont Neuf.
 On 21 May 1918, his body was found near the Pont Mirabeau.
 His death was thought a suicide.

-Piłsudski's descendants currently live in Japan.
+Piłsudski's descendants currently live in Japan, one of whom was Kazuyoshi Kimura, the last remaining male member of House of Piłsudski, who died on 14 December 2022 at the age of 70.
+Kimura's story is told in 2010 documentary Orzeł i Chryzantema.
+Ostatni z rodu.